laravel/docs/validation.md

 #### After Validation Hook

 The validator also allows you to attach callbacks to be run after validation is completed.
-This allows you to easily perform further validation, and even add more error messages to the message collection.
+This allows you to easily perform further validation and even add more error messages to the message collection.
 To get started, use the `after` method on a validator instance:

 	$validator = Validator::make(...);